-- The original series did this many other times with Scalosian water ("Wink of an Eye"), spores that can regenerate lost body parts, restore the human body to perfect health and give immunity to radiation ("This Side of Paradise") and Warp 11+ speed without strain ("By Any Other Name").
+- The original series did this many other times with Scalosian water ("Wink of an Eye"), and spores that can regenerate lost body parts, restore the human body to perfect health and give immunity to radiation ("This Side of Paradise").

 - The movies introduce the Genesis device (a form of instant terraforming that may bring people back to life as a side effect), which is so much further advanced than anything the Federation possesses before or since that it might as well be magic.
 The planet it creates disintegrates within a couple weeks, but surely there would be a way to work the kinks out within the next century, and the research that went into it could at least be applied to other projects, like a handy-dandy anti-Borg weapon.
 But in The Next Generation and Deep Space Nine terraforming is a long and arduous process that yields modest results.
 Ultimately it's a case of No Plans, No Prototype, No Backup; every copy of the schematics is lost and everyone who knows how to make it is dead.
 Given that the Klingons considered it a treaty-violating potential planet-killing superweapon, there was probably political pressure not to rebuild it.

 - Star Trek: The Next Generation also indulged in this far too often.

 - Consider the "dimensional inverter" used in the episode "The High Ground", that could transport things straight through even a Galaxy-class starship's shields (or any other shields) without trouble, but had a cumulative and lethal side effect on people who used it repeatedly.
 And while that's obviously a sane reason not to use it in normal service, it does nothing to explain why they didn't use it for, oh, one-way trips by inanimate objects straight through enemy starship shields... objects like armed anti-matter warheads, for example.
-(Or as a Plan B for when crew members are in danger on the planet but can't be beamed up due to an attack on the ship that requires them to keep their shields up or a Negative Space Wedgie that blocks the beam.)
+(Or as a Plan B for when crew members are in danger on the planet but can't be beamed up due to an attack on the ship that requires them to keep their shields up or a Negative Space Wedgie that blocks the beam).

-- Or the episode "Lonely Among Us" where the transporter brought the dead back to life!
+- We also have the episode "Lonely Among Us" where the transporter brought the dead back to life!
 Although it's possible that this was only feasible in that one case, since the person's consciousness had been converted into energy by the being that had possessed him.
-Still, the episode seems to imply that they can always rematerialize a previously saved version of a crewmember.
+Still, the episode seems to imply that they can always re-materialize a previously saved version of a crew member.

-- "Hero Worship" has Geordi connecting the shields to the warp drive to more than double their strength.
+- "Hero Worship" has Geordi connecting the shields to the warp drive, more than doubling their strength.
 Never mind the other hundred times when this would have been useful.

 - Star Trek: Deep Space Nine came up with a holographic communications array, installed it on the Defiant's bridge and Sisko's office, used it all of three times and forgot all about it.
 Other than looking cool and saving some money on blue-screen usage, it really served no purpose at all.

 - They also had the easily replicable TR-116 rifle, a projectile weapon capable of shooting through walls thanks to a recent modification the episode's villain had made to it (a combination of x-ray goggles and micro-transporter).
-Like SF Debris mentions, that weapon could have been useful on many occasions.

 - In Star Trek: Voyager, the crew conveniently forgot several gadgets that could have gotten them home, or at least closer to it:

-- Q Jr, depowered, retains enough Q knowledge to use the Delta Flyer's [insert Technobabble here] to create portals, without any unpleasant Star Trek Shake-inducing side-effects that we saw.
-The crew could have done whatever it was that they did and gotten home via a series of portals, or at least - as was often the case with Voyager's non-deadly shortcuts - shaved a decade or two off their trip before the Applied Phlebotinum gave out.
+- Q Jr, depowered, retains enough Q knowledge to use the Delta Flyer's [insert Techno Babble here] to create portals, without any unpleasant Star Trek Shake-inducing side-effects that we saw.
+The crew could have done whatever it was that he did and gotten home via a series of portals, or at least - as was often the case with Voyager's non-deadly shortcuts - shaved a decade or two off their trip before the Applied Phlebotinum gave out.

 - In "Threshold", where the otherwise successful test of an experimental transwarp engine turns Janeway and Paris into newts.
 An imposing side-effect, to be sure, but one which they have cured by episode's end, leaving them in possession of a magic new transportation technology which could get them back to Earth almost immediately, and a cure for its inevitable side-effect.
 So rather than using it to return to Earth, or even send a message back to the Federation (this was before the Federation discovered that Voyager and her crew had survived), they roll end credits and never mention it again.
 Even the producers try to forget that episode, so it's no surprise the characters forget it too.

-- Even ignoring the lizard-fication, "Threshold" mentions that the experimental shuttle's computers were jam-packed with helpful navigation aids and maps—which are never mentioned up again.
+- Even ignoring the lizard-fication, "Threshold" mentions that the experimental shuttle's computers were jam-packed with detailed and helpful navigation aids and maps for the entire sector—which are never mentioned up again.